 We are here as humans in this Universe to embody our deepest held values and express them in the world.
 Not to be perfect robots that can meditate for hours.

 The way for us to improve our world, is to learn from each other a new way of being that is more supportive and then continue to show up to our lives in this way.
-If we can embody these awakened states we will develop more joy, passion, inclusiveness and friendliness.
-None of these things can be hoarded, they are all inherently shared with the people around us, and they create an upward spiral of good in the world.
+If we can embody these awakened states we will cultivate more connection, joy and care; none of these things can be hoarded, they are all inherently shared with the people around us, and they create an upward spiral of good in the world.
 The effects will ripple out through humanity.

-If we can wake up to our lives on all the different levels – our minds, hearts, intuitions and bodies – we will be able to truly live and embody our values.
-This includes going out into the world and making real change, motivated from these heart states.
-A lot of people I know are already doing a lot of this, they just have a few knots and some unhelpful conditioning that holds them back a bit.
+If we can wake up to our lives on all the different levels – body, heart, mind and soul – we will be able to truly live and embody our values.
+This includes going out into the world and making real change.

 None of this is easy.
 If it was, we would already be doing it.
 But the rewards are huge and, ultimately, there is no time for anything else.